 5. Twilight bike rides at Mazda Raceway Laguna Seca are a great way to experience the track for just $10.
 No Ferarri required!
-Upcoming rides are set for May 18, June 15, July 20, August 10, September 14, October 19, November 16 and December 14.
+Check the racetrack's website for upcoming dates.

 6. Secret, wild and teeming with wildlife, China Cove at Point Lobos State Natural Reserve is a top spot for outdoor enthusiasts.
 Currently, visitors are reporting sightings of female harbor seals and their pups.

 7. 17 Mile Drive is no secret, but few cyclists know they can cruise right past the toll booth and ride their bike along this scenic road for free.
 Don't miss picnic tables tucked along the way for views of the waves crashing onto craggy rock formations that dot the coast that frames Pebble Beach.